Tom Emmett (footballer)

-Tom Emmett (born 30 November 2001) is an Australian rules footballer who played for the Fremantle Football Club in the Australian Football League (AFL).
-He mainly played as a small forward.
-He was delisted in October 2024, despite having a break-out season for the Dockers.
-He played an integral part of Peel Thunder Football Club 2024 West Australian Football League (WAFL) Premiership, where his team defeated the East Perth Royals.
+Tom Emmett (born 30 November 2001) is an Australian rules footballer who plays for the Sturt Football Club in the South Australian National Football League (SANFL).
+He previously played for the Fremantle Football Club in the Australian Football League (AFL).

 Early life

 Emmett was born in Adelaide, South Australia.
 Just before Emmett's 17th birthday in November 2018 he was diagnosed with a world-first subtype of non-Hodgkin's lymphoma.
-Non-Hodgkin's lymphoma is a type of cancer that causes white blood cells to form abnormally and cause tumours around the body of the unwell.